madtomic/Maintenance-Manager--CB-Plugin/README.md

 maintenance.maintenance: Allows to start or stop a maintenance.

 maintenance.access: Allows to enter the server during maintenance mode (and don't be kicked when the maintenance begin)

+maintenance.reload: Allows to reload the config file.

+maintenance.manage.plugins: Allows to disable or enable plugins.

 Of course, OP players have these permissions.